US cities › California › Santa Ana

 Santa Ana noise map: where the city is loudest

-Santa Ana rounds out the top ten: 9% of residents live above 60 dB and 3.9% above 70 dB — the second-highest severe share in the country.
+Santa Ana ranks 23rd in the US: 9% of residents live above 60 dB and 3.9% above 70 dB — one of the highest severe shares in the country.
 Three freeways cross one of the densest cities in California, and John Wayne Airport sits on its southern border.

 Last updated: